 Winter songs should meet certain criteria.
 They are often sad, bittersweet and melancholy: evoking the chill and darkness of winter.
-But they are also magical and poignant, not miserable.
-They suit fairy lights, dark rooms and snowstorms.
+But they are also magical and poignant, not miserable (although miserable also suits the season).
+They sound good with fairy lights, dark rooms and snowstorms.
 My current winter songs are below.

 1. Winter Song by The Head and the Heart.
 Sad, hopeful, hopeless.

 2. Goodbye England (Covered In Snow) by Laura Marling

 3. Sun-kissed Snow by Scala & Kolacny Brothers.
 All their December stuff is magical.
 Play it in a candle-lit room:

 4. Snowfall by Ingrid Michaelson